Grade A New York State Certified Maple Syrup

 A full batch ready to go

-Our maple syrup is available seasonally while supplies last.
+Available seasonally while supplies last.
 It's also included as a special item in our CSA shares.
-Contact us to check availability or place an order for curbside pickup.

 Nothing compares to real, farm-made maple syrup.
-Contact us to get yours.
+Order yours today or give us a call.